-Actual regulatory depreciation for 2021 and 2022 will be recalculated when capex, the defined benefit pension variance and capitalised finance costs are updated for actuals.
+Actual regulatory depreciation for 2021 and 2022 will be recalculated when the level of capital expenditure, the value of the defined benefit pension variances and the value of the capitalised finance costs are updated to reflect actuals.
 Any differences will be added to or deducted from NR28 regulatory depreciation as a backlog adjustment.